 Le Coq was painted in Varengeville-sur-Mer, a village on the Normandy coast where Miro and his family sought refuge from August 1939 to May 1940, the beginning of the Second World War.

 'At Varengeville-sur-Mer, in 1939, began a new stage in my work which had its sources in music and nature.
 It was about the time that the war broke out.
 I felt a deep desire to escape.
 I closed

 myself within myself purposely'.

-Miro conveys hope and optimism through the, harmonious balance of black and white, the formation of the horizon as a band of contrasting colours, an extension of the rooster's body, uniting the earth and sky.
-Within the universal frame of reference, the airy blue of the expansive sky symbolises hope and peace.
+Miro conveys hope and optimism through the harmonious balance of black and white, the formation of the horizon as a band of contrasting colors, an extension of the rooster's body, uniting the earth and sky.
+Within the universal frame of reference, the airy blue of the expansive sky symbolizes hope and peace.